DavidPatShuiFong/ProgrammingAssignment4_DataCleaning/README.md

   * for participants in train group read subject identifiers 'trainsubjects', subject activity 'trainactivity', and the measurements 'trainfeatures' from the 'train' directory. similar filenames to 'test' subjects

 * column names are added to the data tables
- * 'features' labels are modified to suitable column names for R and readability e.g. removal of brackets, periods and underscores
+ * 'features' labels are modified to suitable column names for R and readability : expanded abbreviations, removal of non-alphanumerics

 * combine all 'test' tables into 'testtable' and combine all 'train' tables into 'traintable'
 * add a 'group' column to identify data as originally coming from a 'test' or 'train' participant